FAQ

 8 Residents to 1 Caregiver.

-All staff members/team members receive ongoing monthly dementia training.
+At San Gabriel, nothing is more important to us than having a compassionate, qualified staff.
+All staff members and team members receive ongoing monthly dementia training.
 All staff members must have 12 hours annually at a minimum.

-Our manager will do a face to face assessment with the potential resident and family.
+Our manager will do a face-to-face assessment with the potential resident and their family members.

-Yes, they are completed annually and also done anytime things change with a resident’s needs.
+Yes!
+Care plans are completed annually and anytime things change with a resident's needs.

 Care & Activities

-Engagement is the secret to helping people with behavior issues plus we all want to feel useful and needed.
-At San Gabriel we provide many opportunities for our residents to engage in meaningful and purposeful activities.
+Engagement is the secret to helping people with behavior issues.
+We all want to feel useful and needed.
+At San Gabriel we provide many opportunities for our residents to engage in meaningful and purposeful activities, and our staff works hard to support residents and families through the difficulties that can come with dementia.

-Continuously.
+Of course!
 Engaging activities offered daily and dining room socialization.
-Residents form bonds with other residents.
+Residents form bonds with other residents and families often visit to create memories with us.

 Safety & Security

-The buildings are designed in a manner that allows for wandering throughout the building and not coming to dead end hallways.
+Our buildings are designed in a manner that allows for wandering throughout the building and not coming to dead end hallways.
 This allows the residents to freely walk around.
 Fall prevention is something we look at on a resident by resident basis.
-We look at whether they need therapy to be more steady on their feet.
-Gentle reminders throughout the apartment to remind them to ask for help or to use their walker, etc.
+This may include therapy so they can be more steady on their feet, gentle reminders throughout the apartment to remind them to ask for help or to use their walker, etc.

 Our nurses monitor the residents' well being on the clinical side daily as they are also the ones who administer all medications.
 Having a small number of residents allows our staff to spend more time with each resident and really get to know them better which leads to knowing when something is changing in their health and well-being.